-The success of our strategy depends on our ability to successfully upgrade our rockets, launch vehicles, propulsion system, spacecraft, and related technology which may require significant adjustments to the design, manufacturing process and performance to achieve intended technological and performance goals.
-There is no guarantee that our planned development and production of our new launch system will be successful or our propulsion system delivered can thrust a customer's satellite while in orbit.
-While we have built operational processes to ensure that the design, manufacture, performance and servicing of our launch vehicles and propulsion systems meet rigorous performance goals, there can be no assurance that we will not experience operational or process failures and other problems during our planned launches.
+The success of our strategy depends on our ability to successfully upgrade our rockets, launch vehicles, spacecraft, and related technology which may require significant adjustments to the design, manufacturing process and performance to achieve intended technological and performance goals.
+There is no guarantee that our planned subsequent commercial launches will be successful.
+While we have built operational processes to ensure that the design, manufacture, performance and servicing of our launch vehicles and rockets meet rigorous performance goals, there can be no assurance that we will not experience operational or process failures and other problems during our planned launches.
 Any failures or setbacks could harm our reputation and have a material adverse effect on our business, financial condition and results of operation.